 After years of dieting, many people gradually become obese a little at a time.
-All the sudden you are buying those XXL T-shirts and it feels like there are two of you living in one body!
+Suddenly you’re buying those XXL T-shirts and it feels like there are two of you living in one body!

 It isn’t your fault you keep failing at dieting

-It is very disappointing to keep failing when you have been trying so hard to lose weight for so many years.
+It is very disappointing to keep failing when you’ve been trying so hard to lose weight for so many years.

 You berate yourself and think you are weak but this is a lie.